Priyesh-Ranjan/BatteryFL/README.md

 # EIFFEL
-Code for the paper - EIFFEL
+Code for the paper - EIFFEL<br>

-Need to install tensorboard - pip install tensorboardX<br>

-Other dependencies:
+Dependencies:
 ```
 Package                  Version
 ------------------------ -----------